BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 ![](assets/uss-freedom.jpg)

 ^ And remember they were supposed to cost 200 million.
-So now that they're twice as expensive they have a choice.
+So now that they're twice as expensive.

-^ Do they scrap the project - put it on hold to give them time to figure something else out - or do they continue?

-^ They continue.

-^ And actually they decide since the ship costs so much more that they should invest in that stronger construction so it can take more than one hit.
+^ And since they cost so much more they decide to use better building materials so the ship can survive longer.

 ^ So now the ships cost 478 million dollars each.